dph22/dph22.github.io/README.md

 **Nexus Network Journal: social media and new website, 2019-Present**

-Published in print by Birkhäuser and online at [Springer](https://www.springer.com/journal/4), the NNJ has been: (a) Q1 in Visual Arts by [Scimago](https://www.scimagojr.com/journalsearch.php?q=145103&tip=sid); (b) Recognized for Editorial Excellence by [Springer Nature](https://www.springer.com/journal/4/updates/19019390); and (c) Number 2 in the Springer Math journals catalogue, for downloads in 2020.
-Since 2019, I am social media editor and member of the editorial board, and now designing the new website for the forthcoming 'Nexus: Architecture and Mathematics International Conference 2023', while developing a strategy for the new reality of hybrid conferences.
+Since 2019, I have also been the social media editor and member of the Editorial Board of the Nexus Network Journal (NNJ), in the fields of architecture and mathematics.
+Published in print by Birkhäuser and online at [Springer](https://www.springer.com/journal/4), the NNJ has been: (a) Q1 in Visual Arts by [Scimago](https://www.scimagojr.com/journalsearch.php?q=145103&tip=sid); (b) recognised for Editorial Excellence by [Springer Nature](https://www.springer.com/journal/4/updates/19019390); and (c) number 2 in the Springer Math journals catalogue, for downloads in 2020; and (d) a top publication in Social Sciences / Architecture by Google Scholar.

 [...]

 <img width="1439" alt="Website_Project05" src="https://user-images.githubusercontent.com/51691883/167877170-63fdc409-f55d-4008-9393-8c3dbbb7e3a2.png">

-**Visualizing Futures: UK Government Office for Science / Future of Cities Foresight Project, UK, 2015-1016**
+**Visualising Futures: UK Government Office for Science / Future of Cities Foresight Project, UK, 2015-1016**

-At the Faculty of Engineering, Northumbria University, I worked as a senior research assistant , winning a research grant to develop [future scenario visualizations](https://www.gov.uk/government/publications/future-of-cities-visualising-the-future-of-newcastle) to support knowledge exchange and public engagement activities, with a team of 2 colleagues for this research project, commissioned by the UK Government Office for Science and Future of Cities Foresight Project.
+At the Faculty of Engineering, Northumbria University, I worked as a senior research assistant , winning a research grant to develop [future scenario visualisations](https://www.gov.uk/government/publications/future-of-cities-visualising-the-future-of-newcastle) to support knowledge exchange and public engagement activities, with a team of 2 colleagues for this research project, commissioned by the UK Government Office for Science and Future of Cities Foresight Project.

 [...]